Dear readers, you don't need to travel far to see the world. It's all right here in Switzerland!

 Google "pictures of Mongolia" or "Glen Coe in Scotland" and it will return vast landscapes of sloping yellow mountains.
 Sure, our Mamiko did not run into any horses when she looked out over the Albula Pass in Switzerland.
 But the sheer grandeur reminded us of somewhere in the world...

-To one-up your Mongolian experience in Switzerland, stay in a traditional yurt tent on Alp Flix.
+To level up your Mongolian experience in Switzerland, consider staying in a traditional yurt tent on Alp Flix.
 Heated with a wood-burning stove and lacking electricity, this could be just the right escape for the city dwellers among you.

 The Creux du Van is the Grand Canyon of Switzerland